Traditional and online courses

 and Cheating There are many pros and cons to taking an on-line or an on-site course.
 Quite often, one would say that whether online or in class is better depends on who you are and the needs that you have.
 In pursuit of a certificate

-, the academic integrity also varies from person to person and organization to organization.
+or degree, the academic integrity also varies from person to person and organization to organization.
 The hope is that all students of all ages want a quality education... the type of education TEFL focuses on giving.
 TEFL offers both onsite as well as online courses.

 The onsite courses that TEFL offer are found around the world.
 Some of the locations include: New York City, usa